 All reservation and accommodation fees are due at the time your reservation is created.

 Reservation Fee: $13.50, non-refundable and helps cover the operating cost of the reservation service

-Historic Site Entry Fee: You will be required to have a valid entry pass for each day of your visit.
+Historic Site Entry Fee: You will be required to have a valid entry pass to enter the sites.
 You can choose either daily entry passes or annual passes.
 Visit here for more details.
 There are several pricing models available to ensure you get the best value for your visit(s).
 Parks Canada Discovery Passes are valid.

-Methods of payment: All costs incurred through the use of this reservation service must be paid by credit card (Visa, MasterCard or American Express) at the time of the transaction.
+Methods of payment: Accommodation and reservation fees must be paid by credit card (Visa, MasterCard or American Express) at the time of the reservation.
+Entry fees may be paid by cash, credit card or institutional cheque.
 For more information on our reservation policies, click here.